 Sagewai MCP Server

-The Sagewai MCP server connects to your running Sagewai gateway and registers each agent as a callable tool.
-When an MCP client invokes the tool, the server forwards the request to the corresponding Sagewai agent via the OpenAI-compatible API and returns the response.
+The server connects to your running Sagewai gateway, discovers registered agents, and exposes each one as an MCP tool.
+When a client invokes a tool, the server forwards the call to the corresponding agent via the OpenAI-compatible API and returns the response.

 MCP Client (Claude Code, Cursor, ...)